j23414/mango-user-guide/node,_link,_graph.md

 g.link."node1":"node2".weight=10;
 ```

-## Even more node type and link type details
+## Even more node type and link type wizardry

 ###Node Type
 Since nodes are identified by unique strings, the basic node type is defined with one string attribute.
 Node is defined with the keyword **node**, list of attributes in parenthesis, and node type name.
 The list of attributes are a list of any of the primitive 4 data types (string, int, float, double).